Elevation: 9,245 ft

 Leave the trail and bushwhack northwest then west through thick desert scrub (not much fun) with some minor undulations and a few short patches of trees.
-Although it only requires just over 200 feet of uphill to reach the Northeast Ridge, you must bushwhack a solid ½ mile to reach the ridge.
+Although it only requires just over 200 feet of uphill to reach the northeast ridge, you must bushwhack a solid ½ mile to reach the ridge.
 This is a bit tiresome.
 Once on the ridge, stay on the left/east side of the ridge crest in open terrain for the easiest going.
 The desert scrub here is much easier than the scrub down by the lake.
 There are a few short sections where the open forest on the ridge crest (and to the right/west of it) is a better option (not much blowdown).

-Higher up the ridge, it is important to climb SW (not S) to avoid passing by Saint Charles Peak and ending up at a saddle at the head of the Worm Lake basin and underneath the [higher] Peak 9276 to the E. Once again, paying attention to the USGS topo map is critical here.
+Higher up the ridge, it is important to climb southwest (not south) to avoid passing by Saint Charles Peak and ending up at a saddle at the head of the Worm Lake Basin and underneath the [higher] Peak 9276 to the east.
+Once again, paying attention to the USGS topo map is critical here.
 The summit high point is to the right/west and is a rather unimpressive rocky bump on the west side of the ridge.
 However, the view down to Bloomington Lake is breathtaking.
 And, unlike the Bloomington Lake Trail, here you have no crowds to bother you.
 I suspect that more cattle visit this summit than hikers.
 You are also rewarded with a splendid view of massive Bloomington Peak if you plan to climb that ranked summit.
 There was nothing on the summit.

 Same as for the northeast ridge